Kompjoeter/KompjoeterArchived/README.md

 For me, art is more a means of expression and creative outlet.
 Programming is a skill I want master.

-As of now I have mostly been focusing on improving my Front-End skills, but with the start of my study I'll also be diving into the Back-End.
+As of now I have mostly been focusing on improving my Front-End skills, but with the start of my study I will also be diving into the Back-End.

 Of course I'll continue to work on personal projects in my free time.
 I have more ideas than time and keep adding new entries to my [list of interests](#what-else-do-i-want-to-create-or-learn-in-the-future).